Charisma on Command is Charlie Houpert’s book on how to become more charismatic.

-I disagreed with a few crucial aspects but I also liked it and, overall, found it quite good.
+While I disagreed with a few important aspects, I also liked it a lot and, overall, found it quite good.

 - Charisma can be learned